Eddie Polec murder case: Initial assaults

 Residents witnessing the melee overtaking their normally peaceful neighborhood began calling Philadelphia's 911 emergency response service in growing numbers, each caller expecting police to be sent out right away.
 Some callers described what looked to be as many as 40 to 50 kids shouting obscenities, smashing bottles, hurling rocks, and breaking car windows.

-But with no police patrol cars being dispatched, the caravan began racing recklessly throughout Fox Chase until finally zeroing in on one particular young male it saw near to the front steps of his church, Eddie Polec, who had been waiting there to walk home with his younger brother when he found himself being chased down by the succession of cars coming toward him.
-As the caravan sharply pulled into the church's parking lot cutting him off while simultaneously blocking other Fox Chase youth from coming to his aid, he tried running farther, but the first passenger out threw a baseball bat at his legs causing him to fall.
-The moment he was down that Abington teenager and others began striking him with baseball bats as he helplessly lay on the ground pleading for his life.
-He was then brought back to his feet once more so that some in the group could take bat swings directly at his head.
-After suffering eight forceful blows to the head this way he was then dropped back to the pavement, at which point another, wearing steel tipped boots, kicked him several times in the face.
+With no police patrol cars being dispatched, the caravan began racing recklessly throughout Fox Chase until finally zeroing in on one particular young male it saw near to the front steps of Saint Cecilia's Catholic Church, Eddie Polec, who had been waiting there to walk home with his younger brother.
+Eddie was then chased down by the succession of cars coming toward him.
+As the caravan sharply pulled into the church's parking lot, cutting him off while simultaneously blocking other Fox Chase youths from coming to his aid, he tried running farther, but the first passenger out threw a baseball bat at his legs causing him to fall.
+At that point, the Abington teenager and others began striking him with baseball bats as he lay on the ground pleading for his life.
+He was then stood up so that some in the group could take bat swings directly at his head.
+After suffering eight forceful blows to the head this way he was then dropped back to the pavement, at which point another, wearing steel-tipped boots, kicked him several times in the face.
 With that final assault, the assailants then quickly fled in their caravan and were said to have been laughing and high-fiving one another as it sped away.
 Authorities would later describe it as having been one of the most brutal murders in all Philadelphia history.

 Arrival of police

-It was 40 minutes after the first 911 call was placed that police were finally sent.
-But by then it was too late.
-The young Eddie Polec lay bloodied and unconscious on the steps of a church where just a few short years before he had served as an altar boy.
-He was immediately rushed to a hospital.
-But the following morning, after a full night of intensive medical emergency treatment had failed, Eddie Polec was pronounced dead.
+It was 45 minutes after the first 911 call was placed that police were finally dispatched to the scene.
+By then, Eddie Polec lay bloodied and unconscious on the steps of the church.
+He was immediately rushed to hospital.
+Despite medics' best efforts, the following morning Eddie Polec was pronounced dead.

-As the news of his death broke, it would later come out that while Eddie Polec's friends gathered in mourning outside the church where he had been killed the night before, four teenage girls from Abington who had been part of the caravan the night before attended a party for a friend just a few blocks away from the church, by all accounts totally unfazed by it.
+It would later emerge that while Eddie's friends gathered in mourning outside the church where he had been killed the night before, four teenage girls from Abington who had been part of the caravan the night before, attended a party for a friend just a few blocks away from the church, seemingly unfazed by it.